Bandwidth throttling: Throttling vs. capping

-Bandwidth throttling works by limiting (throttling) the speed at which a bandwidth intensive device (a server) receives data or the speed (i.e. bytes / kilobytes per second) of each data response.
+Bandwidth throttling works by limiting (throttling) the speed at which a bandwidth intensive device (a server) receives data or the speed (i.e. bytes or kilobytes per second) of each data response.
 If these limits are not in place, the device can overload its processing capacity.

 Contrary to throttling, in order to use bandwidth when available, but prevent excess, each node in a proactive system should set an outgoing bandwidth cap that appropriately limits the total number of bytes sent per unit time.
 There are two types of bandwidth capping.
 A standard cap limits the bitrate or speed of data transfer on a broadband Internet connection.
 Standard capping is used to prevent individuals from consuming the entire transmission capacity of the medium.
-A lowered cap reduces an individual user’s bandwidth cap as a defensive measure and/or as a punishment for heavy use of the medium’s bandwidth.
+A lowered cap reduces an individual user's bandwidth cap as a defensive measure and/or as a punishment for heavy use of the medium's bandwidth.
 Oftentimes this happens without notifying the user.

 The difference is that bandwidth throttling regulates a bandwidth intensive device (such as a server) by limiting how much data that device can receive from each node / client or can output or can send for each response.
 Bandwidth capping on the other hand limits the total transfer capacity, upstream or downstream, of data over a medium.